 What is your stack like?
-Does it require overhauling, minor changes or an increase in its degree of modularization?
-This is a overview of the options available to you.
-Recent efforts to create state-of-the-art designs always focus on allowing parallelism and concurrency to maximize throughput.
+Does it need overhauling, minor changes or an increase in its degree of modularization?
+This is an overview of the options available to you.
+Recent efforts to create state-of-the-art designs always focus on allowing parallelism and concurrency to maximize throughout.
 There are several factors you should consider in relation to this, so let’s get started.

 The easiest way of achieving a higher throughput is to cluster your application, placing nodes of the same type side-by-side.
 But the network requires an access address, so only a single resource must explicitly “listen” to this address.
 The Point-to-Point connection allows the use of external computational resources from outside your computer.

 Using an external resource is not good enough.
 Instead of simply using one machine, we use a proxy to allow the use of more than one resource.
 This tree branching topology allows horizontal scalability, replication, avoids a single point of failure (in-branch nodes) and blue/green deployments.

 By using a Reverse Proxy for Load Balancing, the network makes the call by splitting the load evenly across all available resources, which is cheap and fast enough, making it the most common method nowadays, using round-robin or other content-agnostic algorithms.

 You can pinpoint the resource to be accessed by using the information available in level 7 packages of the OSI model, such as the header information, content-type, the URL or the cookie.
 This App balancing routing function can also be used for capping or throttling purposes.
 The additional request information allows more complex branching structures, which allow content to be shared heterogeneously across the nodes.

 Both load balancing and App balancing can be achieved with software proxies like HAproxy or Nginx, to name a few.
 The PtP connection doesn’t require anything fancy because it is the default connection.